 This urban brownfield redevelopment project was completed in the spring of 2018.
-The newly constructed building consists of a 29,000-square-foot inn with four residential condos on the top floor.
-The hotel includes a street-level dining space, a banquet facility/meeting room, and 42 guest rooms.
+The charming boutique hotel and restaurant consists of a 29,000-square-foot inn with four residential condos on the top floor.
+The hotel includes a street-level dining space, a banquet facility/meeting room, and 25 guest rooms.

 The site was formerly a car dealership, service center, and gas station on the St. Clair River.
 Prior to the project, two underground storage tanks (USTs) were used and subsequently removed.
 Although residual contamination was expected to remain on site, the release from the former USTs had achieved regulatory closure.
 Other concerns included an in-use waste oil tank, a former waste oil tank, drains, and hydraulic lifts.

 As the contracted Environmental Consultant for the St. Clair County Brownfield Redevelopment Authority (SCCBRA), our team was involved in the initial environmental assessment of the property.
 Envirologic conducted due diligence activities in support of the sale and redevelopment of the property, including a Phase I Environmental Site Assessment (ESA), a Phase II ESA, a Hazardous Materials Building Survey, and a Baseline Environmental Assessment.